Day - 1

 Day - 13

-Location: Playa del Carmen - There are no activities planned for the final day.
-In order to make the most of what Playa has to offer, we strongly recommend that you extend your stay in Playa del Carmen for one or two extra days.
-Please contact us if you need us to assist you with additional accommodation.
-If you can afford a few extra days in Playa, you may want to spend time snorkelling among the mangroves or strolling along the white sands.
-For adventures further afield take a ferry across the turquoise seas to Cozumel, an island famous for its reef diving.
+Location: Playa del Carmen - This tropical adventure ends today after breakfast.
+There are no activities planned for the final day.
+In order to make the most of all Playa has to offer, we strongly recommend that you extend your stay by a couple of extra days.
+Please contact us if you need assistance booking additional accommodation.